 Field-hunting tip

-Look in hydrothermal veins in platinum group element deposits country — that is the host setting where atheneite typically forms.
+Look in hydrothermal veins in platinum group element deposits country, the host setting where atheneite typically forms.
 If you start seeing potarite, palladium, gold in float, you are in the right ground.
 Field specimens usually show a anhedral grains and inclusions habit, so train your eye for that shape before scanning the outcrop.